ksumesh431/obsidian-docs/Linux/things to do with new setup (gnome).md

 install nvidia drivers
-setup flatpak and install obsidian setup git and download this obsidian repo
+setup flatpak and install obsidian

 install extension manager flatpak install extensions (make sure to have list or make git repo to sync)

+setup git (ssh) and download this obsidian repo

 set en us utf 8 locale (for btop and nerd fonts)
 ``` bash